-If, like me, you'd never heard of the pons before this, let me explain.
-The pons is the part of the brain stem that is responsible for keeping your large muscles paralyzed in sleep.
+If, like me, you’d never heard of the pons before this, let me explain.
+The pons is the part of the brain stem that is involved in the control of sleep cycles and the regulation of deep sleep and is responsible for inhibiting your large muscles from moving during sleep.
 In other words, you can thank the pons for preventing your partner from flailing around during dreams and waking you up.
-Without the pons, we would act out everything we were dreaming about — probably with disastrous results.
+Without the pons, we might act out everything we were dreaming about — probably with disastrous results.

-You may have noticed that puppies and older dogs twitch and move a lot more in their sleep.
-This is because the pons is underdeveloped in puppies and less efficient in older dogs.
-It also happens to human infants and the elderly.
+You may have noticed that puppies and older dogs twitch and move a lot in their sleep.
+This is because the pons is underdeveloped in puppies and less efficient in older dogs, according to Stanley Coren, a professor emeritus of psychology at the University of British Columbia.
+The same is true for human infants and older adults.

 Researchers figured out that one of the ways to discover what dogs might dream about is to temporarily disable the pons during REM sleep.
 This allowed them, under carefully controlled conditions, to let the dogs act out their dreams.